mohd04/42-Towel/README.md

 Mentor - Khalifa Almheiri

 ## Instructions
 Clone the repository.

-### Norme
+### Norm
-To check for the norme, simply run in the command line:
+To check for the norm, simply run in the command line:

 ```bash
 towel norm
 ```
+By doing so, norminette will be executed.
+In case there are no norm errors `Norminette: Success` will be printed.
+However, if the norm was not ... the individual norm errors will be printed.

 ### 42-Header
 To add the 42 Header, simply run in the command line: